Ltechove/hello-worlld/README.md

-# hello-worlld
+print {"hello-worlld"}

 learning how to code